 wealth transfer needs.
 Its client list comprises individuals,

-network of more than 9,600 financial advisors and registered
+network of around 10,000 financial advisors and registered

 Ameriprise operates primarily through 5 major segments: